joeytwiddle/significant-white-space/README.md

 - Add support for preprocessor commands like `#define` and `#ifdef`.
 (Currently they only work if they are flat-indented to current code level, and they get `\` appended.
 We could certainly remove the second requirement, but we may need indentation to mean curlies inside the block.)

-- Serious outstanding: multi-line *indented* expressions (e.g. assignments of a long formula) get curlies when they shouldn't.
+- DONE?
+Serious outstanding: multi-line *indented* expressions (e.g. assignments of a long formula) get curlies when they shouldn't.
 Use heuristic: non-curled one-line if or else (or while or do ...) bodies are ok, but anything else indented that is not curled should produce Error, or receive marking (trailing `\` ok?) to explain that it is special.
 (OK added error report for that at least.)

+- The bodies of case and default stements.
+They are indented, but unlike most indentation they should not be curled!
+Here is the incorrect output we produce at the moment:

+    switch (type) {
+        case 'b': {
+            return value == 'true';
+        }
+        default: {
+            return value;
+        }
+    }

 - There are other things which should warn but just silently plough ahead and produce a file which will not invert properly!
 E.g. we consume a curly but there is no indentation to follow, and fixIndent is not enabled.
 These are mostly during the decurling phase however, which was never really the priority - users are supposed to supply a "perfect" file.  :)